About Us

 We take our Centre's name from St Joseph, the patron saint of Workers, whose work as a carpenter while caring for the infant Jesus has been an inspiration for generations that good work is worthy of the highest dignity.

-If you would like to financially support our work individually you can donate tax efficiently via St Katharine Cree at https://www.stkatharinecree.org/donate
+If you'd like to make an individual donation you can do so tax efficiently via St Katharine Cree at https://www.stkatharinecree.org/donate